luanti-org/blog/_drafts/serverlist-0-4.md

 In the last 8 years, we've made a massive effort to find and fix security vulnerabilities and harden our code.
 Our most recent release fixed multiple serious security vulnerabilities.
-By this point, we know that 0.4.x has multiple critical vulnerabilities.
+By this point, we know that the 0.4.x series has multiple critical vulnerabilities.
 To keep players safe, we will be removing 0.4.x servers from the Luanti server list in 4 weeks.